-Shawn is the Research Manager of the Audubon Florida Western Everglades Research Center, located at Corkscrew Swamp Sanctuary.
+Shawn is the Research Director and leads Audubon Florida's Western Everglades Research Center, located at Corkscrew Swamp Sanctuary.

 As a community ecologist, Dr. Clem's focus is on connections between organisms, especially as they relate to ecosystem perturbations (natural and anthropogenic).
 She received a B.S. in Marine Science from Eckerd College (St. Petersburg, FL) and a Ph.D. from Florida International University (Miami, FL) where she examined impacts of altered hydroperiod and nutrients on Everglades food webs and has since conducted research throughout the Greater Everglades.
 Outside the Corkscrew watershed, key projects have focused on issues like impacts of non-native fishes in Everglades National Park, links between hydrology and aquatic animal communities in Big Cypress National Preserve, and the decline of bonefish in Florida Bay.
 Dr. Clem is adjunct graduate faculty at Florida Gulf Coast University (FGCU) and a Research Affiliate of FGCU's Everglades Wetland Research Park.